 Expect to see the kids missing things they enjoyed or wanting to do things that they think they'd enjoy, but the things are now too expensive.
 If it gets extreme, they may even struggle to afford food.
 If only one of the parents worked (the other being a Housewife or House Husband), but then they get fired or laid off, expect the other one to get a job, which they may dislike to add to the drama.

 May be the cause of a Broke Episode.
 It may also have An Aesop about hope, not spending too much money, or, in kids' works, how to deal with having a jobless parent.
-May overlap with Unconfessed Unemployment, Junkie Parent, or Alcoholic Parent (in the latter two cases, it's often the addiction which is part of the reason they don't have a job).
+May overlap with Unconfessed Unemployment, Junkie Parent, or Alcoholic Parent (in the latter two cases, it's often the addiction that is part of the reason they don't have a job).
+Compare Support Your Parents, common result of such situatiion.
 Contrast When You Coming Home, Dad?, which is drama about a parent (usually a father) working too much.
 May be as a result of George Jetson Job Security.
 If the unemployed parent is a single mom, she may end up becoming a Single Mom Stripper.

 - Downplayed in Foxtrot when Bumbling Dad extraordinaire Roger quits his job in order to spend more time with his family.
 His family, naturally, are horrified, both because of the loss of income and the prospect of full-time Awkward Father-Son Bonding Activity.
 Thankfully, Roger finally sees reason and gets his job back (And There Was Much Rejoicing from his family)... with the added bonus that his boss considers the days he didn't work as vacation time, so the family won't be able to go on their yearly camping trip.
 Roger, being the only one in the family who enjoys these trips, doesn't understand why the kids and his wife are now cheering louder.